RoadSage/roadsage-metrics/backend/README.md

 ```

 FastAPI automatically documents the available API routes and generates automatic documentation which can be viewed by going to `/docs` or `/redoc`.

+If deploying for production, remove the `--reload` flag from the command.